 Chief Product Officers know revenue growth comes from a best-in-class go-to-market game plan.
 They pull insights from the external marketplace to set direction for the company’s products, in alignment with the corporate strategy.
 It means making choices: which products to invest in and which to forgo.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 The product strategy drives an operating plan for the company’s product team.
 It allocates investments to solve frequent and painful market problems that buyers are willing to pay to fix.
 These investments result in products that are in high demand.